-What the Balance Sheet Tells You
+What Your Balance Sheet Tells You

-What the Income Statement Tells You
+What Your Income Statement Tells You

 Your income statement shows how well your business performs within a specified period of time.
 It also tells you how much available money you have to pay debt and grow your business.

 - Gross profit margin: The difference between revenue and cost of goods sold divided by your revenue equals your gross profit margin.
 This number provides insight on how well you price your products, helping you better plan markdowns and price increases.

 - Net profit: The difference between total revenue and total expenses equals your net profit.
 This total proves the most important indicator of your business’s financial health.
 This number shows your company’s bottom line monthly after you pay the bills.

 - Net profit margin: The net profit divided by total revenue equals your net profit margin.
 Converting this total into a ratio breaks down your profit as a percentage of your revenue, which helps you identify trends and predict future profits.
 For instance, if your revenue for the month totals $20,000 and your expenses (rent, payroll, and production) total $13,000, you have a net profit margin of 35%.

 Financial statements help you make informed decisions concerning the future of your small business.
 QuickBooks Online lets you record all your transactions and gives you the ability to run important financial reports with just a few clicks.
 4.3 million customers use QuickBooks.
 Join them today to help your business thrive for free.